CSE 470|570: Introduction to Parallel and Distributed Processing

 Assignments Grading

-There will be four programming assignments that will require that you develop a parallel code, test it on CCR resources, and report your findings.
-Assignments are graded using a combination of automated tools that test correctness and efficiency of your solution, and code review by a human to assess quality of the code.
+There will be four programming assignments that will require you to develop a parallel code, test it on CCR resources, and report your findings.
+Assignments are graded using a combination of automated tools to check correctness and efficiency of your solution, and code review by a human to assess quality of the code.
 In general, the following main criteria are used for grading:

 Criterion Comment